 - The Recycle Bin

-Lab 03 – Students create sub sites based on each of the out of the box collaboration templates deployed to their environment.
+Lab 03 – Students create sub sites based on out of the box collaboration templates deployed to their environment.
 They learn to plan, diagram and then create the site navigation.
 Some of the sites will inherit the parent site navigation and some will not.
 Some of the sites will have different feature settings.
 Students will build upon their earlier skills to create a set of lists and libraries with content and settings adjusted and they will also be able to create a site from a template they created.
 Students will send items to the Recycle Bin and then restore them.

 Module 04: Site Collections